andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 ad nauseum, but that doesn't really add anything or give any insight as to what's really going on.

-I believe that this is what caused us to all collectively get "stuck" together around 20 dimensions.
+I believe that this is one of the things that caused us to all collectively get "stuck" together around 20 dimensions.
 The rush of the revelations one after within a single week pushed us into trying many different things.
 I had a couple of dead-end forays into pre-cacheing and had a lot of code (that I was ecstatic to be able to later delete) working with an sqlite3 database.[^4]

-Another factor that probably contributed to the overall lull was that Advent of Code was still running, and we all still enjoyed doing new puzzles every day.
-But soon, Christmas passed, the daily rush of doing new puzzles faded, and we started to return back to tinkering on this hyper-dimensional game of life.
+Another factor that probably contributed to the overall lull was that Advent of Code was still running, and we all still enjoyed doing the new puzzles every day.
+But soon, Christmas passed, the daily rush of doing new puzzles faded, and we started to return back to tinkering on this hyper-dimensional game of life puzzle.
 It wouldn't be until January 1st (just over two weeks after the puzzle originally came out) that a new revelation arose that would pave the way shoot far past 20D.

 It was [Michal Marsalek's coset counts post](https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/ghre3ce/)